Meca482-Spring2021-FuturaPendulum/Project-Items/README.md

 There is no hardware available for the system, therefore calibration is not needed.

 # Controller Design and Simulation
-Using Simulink, the block diagrams in Figure 3 and Figure 4 are created to describe the system during balance and swing-up motion.
+Using Simulink, the block diagrams in Figure 3 and Figure 4 are created to describe the system during balance and swing-up control.

 <p align = "center"